 Step 5.
 Melt the Chocolate Chips

-In a different bowl that is also safe for the microwave, add 1 cup of semi-sweet chocolate chips.
+In a different bowl that is also safe for the microwave, add one cup of semi-sweet chocolate chips.
 Use power level 6 on the microwave and melt the chocolate chips for 1 minute.
 Then, take the chocolate chips out of the microwave and stir.
 After that, put the chocolate chips back into the microwave and on power level 6 again, melt the chocolate chips for 1 additional minute, then stir again.

 Note: The reason for melting the chocolate chips on “level 6” and “1-minute intervals” is that the chocolate will burn on the bottom of the dish if you microwave it on the default setting which is power level 10.

 Step 6.
 Add Milk and then Melted Chocolate

-After the chocolate chips are melted, add 1 and 1/4 cups of whole milk and the melted chocolate together with the brown sugar mixture creating the chocolate pie filling for the Mississippi mud pie.
-Again, mix it all up together with a fork, spoon, or spatula.
+After the chocolate chips are melted, add one cup of whole milk and stir.
+Then, add the melted chocolate together with the brown sugar mixture creating the chocolate pie filling for the Mississippi mud pie.
+Again, mix it all up together with a fork, spoon, or spatula until well combined.

 Step 7.
-Pour the Chocolate Pie Filling into the Grahma Cracker Shell
+Pour the Chocolate Pie Filling into the Graham Cracker Shell

 Pour all of the chocolate pie filling into the graham cracker crust.
 We decided to use one 9-ounce size graham cracker crust for our pie shell.
 You can also use a Chocolate Ready Pie Crust or an OREO Cookie Crust, or you can make a homemade pie crust if you prefer.

 Step 8.
 Bake the Mississippi Mud Pie